-It will be seen from the foregoing tables that the population of Australia attained its first million in 1858, seventy years after settlement was first effected; its second million nineteen years later, in 1877; its third million twelve years later, in 1889; and its fourth million sixteen years later, in 1905, while it appears probable that its fifth million will be reached early in 1915.
+It will be seen from the foregoing tables that the population of Australia attained its first million in 1858, seventy years after settlement was first effected; its second million nineteen years later, in 1877; its third million twelve years later, in 1889; and its fourth million sixteen years later, in 1905.
+The fifth million was expected to be reached in 1915, but owing to the war and the consequent dispatch of men out of Australia this result will not be obtained for some little time to come.

-The growth of the total population of the Commonwealth generally, and of each State therein, is graphically shewn on page 127, and of each sex considered separately on pages 128 and 129.
+The growth of the total population of the Commonwealth generally, and of each State therein, is graphically shewn on page 139, and of each sex considered separately en pages 140 and 141.